-Mr. Snyder also cites other provisions of the HCP that are designed to reduce sediment delivery beyond the requirements of the Forest Practice Rules.
+Mr. Snyder also cites other provisions of the HCP that are designed to reduce sediment delivery beyond the requirements of the FPRs.
 These include the avoidance of Mass Wasting Areas of Concern, enhanced riparian protection measures, additional limits on winter operations, sediment assessments, stormproofing of roads and landings, road maintenance, and wet weather road use restrictions.
 Similarly, the HCP requires instream effectiveness monitoring of the interim prescriptions.
 To date, PALCO has not conducted instream effectiveness monitoring that could demonstrate the effectiveness of the HCP interim prescriptions.
-However, data resulting from limited instream turbidity monitoring conducted by PALCO at the recommendation of Regional Water Board staff on two THPs in the Jordan and Stitz Creek watersheds indicate that the interim prescriptions of the HCP are not sufficiently protective to prevent sediment discharges in violation of the Basin Plan.
+Furthermore, sediment mitigations, as noted above, are inaccurate and misleading.

 We anticipate that activities proposed under this THP will result in sediment discharges which violate the Basin Plan objectives for fine sediment.
 The high rate of harvest proposed within the Van Duzen River watershed at this time is likely to result in a significant cumulative adverse impact due to the sediment discharges from the numerous plans throughout the watershed conducted over a short period of time.
 We believe that a strategy to avoid and minimize further sediment discharges rather than to attempt to mitigate new sediment discharges is necessary in this watershed at this time.
-Therefore, we reiterate our recommendation to change the proposed silvicultural method in this plan to a method to be consistent with the SYP [Sustained Yield Plan] projections for the Van Duzen WAA [Watershed Assessment Area] or amend the SYP.
+Therefore, we reiterate our recommendation to amend the SYP prior to THP approval.